 Sprouts are wonderful little crunchy treats that are a popular addition to a healthy diet.
 Bean sprouts of all types are full of potential—they are nutritious, easy to digest, and delicious.
-They are crunchy and satisfying to eat, as well as easy to prepare and fun to watch grow!
+They are satisfying to eat, easy to prepare, and fun to watch grow!

 Green mung beans, also known as green moong or green gram, are small green legumes that are commonly used throughout Asia and India.
 In traditional Indian Ayurvedic cuisine, the use of mung beans dates all the way back to 1500 BC.
-In modern times, these little green delights are becoming more and more popular in the west as we realize how nutritious and delicious the beans are.
-Whole green mung beans are the beans used to make sprouts, also called “bean sprouts.”
+In modern times, these health-giving legumes are becoming more and more popular in the West as we realize how nutritious and delicious they are.
+Whole green mung beans are the beans used to make “bean sprouts.”

 Nutritious and Versatile